Macksadoodle/Ready-set-sew/index.md

 ## Purchase
 Here you can buy presewn items or perler bead creations.
 You also can find necklaces, bracelets, and more!

+# Contacts
+you can contact me at...
+Email: Macksadoodle@gmail.com